Debt Repayment

 What is Debt Repayment?

 Debt Repayment is a general use case and payment acceptance process to return borrowed funds from the borrower to the lender.
 In short, they are transactions that are used to pay off debt.
-For example, a payer can perform a card payment to pay off the balance of their credit card.
+For example, a payer can make a payment to pay off the balance of their credit card, or funds sent to them as credit.

 Debt Repayment Merchant or Lender